TAVR - Aortic Valve Replacement

 What is Severe Aortic Stenosis?

 Severe aortic stenosis is a narrowing of your aortic valve opening that does not allow normal blood flow.
+It is most often caused by calcification of the valve in olde patients.
 It can be caused by a birth defect, rheumatic fever, or radiation therapy, or can be related to age.
-In older patients, it is often caused by a build-up of calcium on the aortic valve's leaflets.
 Over time the leaflets become stiff, reducing their ability to fully open and close.
 Eventually the heart gets weaker increasing the risk of heart failure.

 How is Transcatheter Aortic Valve Replacement (TAVR) performed?

 The minimally invasive TAVR procedure involves guiding a collapsible aortic heart valve through the femoral artery in the thigh via a catheter(transfemoral procedure) into the heart or, through an incision between the ribs and then through the bottom end of the heart called the apex (transapical procedure).
 Once it reaches the site of the diseased valve, the replacement valve is positioned and deployed across the patient's own narrowed valve.
 This is all done while the heart is still beating.